Foreclosure Attorney/Lawyers in Los Angeles

 Saving homes and properties from foreclosure has always been the top priority at Nader & Berneman and over the last 20 years, we’ve saved over 7,000 homes on behalf of our clients.
 If you and your family are facing foreclosure, all is not lost, we have several strategies we can use to help you.
 Don’t let predatory lenders ruin your future as a home owner.
 Let us help.

-One of the ways you can avoid foreclosure is by filing for Chapter 13 bankruptcy.
+One of the ways you can avoid foreclosure is by Chapter 13 bankruptcy.
 Chapter 13 automatically stops foreclosure and allows you to re-organize and consolidate your debts.
 This gives you a chance to catch up on your missed mortgage payments.

 Another way to avoid foreclosure is through loan modification.
 Also known as restructuring, the idea of loan modification is to change the terms of your mortgage to make it easier to pay.
 This can be accomplished by lowering the interest rate, forbearance agreements, and principal balance reductions.

 Following a decline in property value, a short sale can prevent foreclosure in California.
 A short sale occurs when the lender agrees to accept a sale price of the home at fair market value, rather than the full outstanding balance on the mortgage.
 A short sale is a viable method of foreclosure prevention because the lender agrees to take a loss and write it off.
 This can stop mortgage foreclosure and avoid the negative impact on your credit.
 It also gives you an agreement to follow, with a predictable date to vacate the premises, rather than waiting for an eviction notice to be served by sheriff's deputies.
 With your credit left mostly intact, you will be in a much better position to obtain another residence, either by purchase or rental.